EQT

 405-1

 We passionately believe that diversity of backgrounds, education, and skillsets among our employees supports a successful workforce and improved performance.
 We strive to recruit the best available talent, including qualified candidates from historically marginalized groups such as people of color, veterans, disabled persons, and members of the LGBTQ+ community and candidates from all age groups and genders.
-We continue to work with Diversity Pennsylvania and other organizations committed to growing diverse workplaces to promote our job openings and support a diverse applicant pool.
+We continue to work with organizational partners such as Diversity Pennsylvania and Women’s Energy Network Greater Pittsburgh and participate in career fairs and mentoring opportunities for persons with disabilities.
+These initiatives help us to intentionally grow our diverse workplace, equitably promote our job openings, and support a diverse applicant pool.

-Our “Modern Intern” program offers 100% virtual internships and aims to attract and build our diverse talent pipeline.
-Each year, we survey our department managers to understand which of our departments are best suited to host interns and identify top national, local, and diversity programs to attract a diverse pool of intern candidates.
+Our “Modern Intern” program offers both hybrid and virtual internship opportunities and aims to attract and build our diverse talent pipeline.
+Each year, we survey our department managers to understand which departments are best suited to host interns and identify top national, local, and diversity programs to attract a diverse pool of intern candidates.
 We continue to receive positive feedback from our internship cohorts.
-The majority of our 2022 intern class responded that their EQT internship experience either exceeded or greatly exceeded their expectations.
-Approximately 22% of the interns that participated in our 2022 intern program were racially diverse and 44% were women.
-We believe the implementation of virtual internships will enable us to continue to attract talent from more diverse geographies and involve more students in the energy industry in the future.
-We hope to grow the pool of diverse candidates interested in our industry by providing learning programs and opportunities to visit our sites to students in local school districts.
-Our intent is for initiatives such as these to foster students’ interest in potential careers in our industry and with us, growing our diversity organically.
+Approximately 11% of the interns who participated in our 2023 intern program were racially diverse and over half were women.

 Our digital work environment enables us to connect individuals across EQT and promote inclusivity.
 Employees use our digital work environment to message one another, discover shared connections with colleagues, and post articles, comments, and photos.
 Employees have indicated that they feel more connected and included within their department and at EQT than they did prior to the implementation of our digital work environment.

 Furthermore, we believe that our flattened organizational structure enables more employees to be recognized individually for the value they create.
-Employees routinely collaborate with leaders and personnel outside of their department, gaining increased opportunities for learning and exposure and furthering their career development.
-In 2022, we created a dashboard within our digital work environment to track internal promotions by racial diversity and gender, allowing us to assess our performance in supporting career progression of historically marginalized individuals in the natural gas industry.
+Employees routinely collaborate with leaders and personnel outside of their department and gain increased opportunities for learning and exposure and furthering their career development.
+We maintain a dedicated dashboard within our digital work environment to track internal promotions by racial diversity and gender to assess our performance in supporting career progression of historically marginalized individuals in the natural gas industry.

 While headwinds exist in growing our diverse employee base, both in low-turnover limiting opportunities to attract more diverse candidates and operating in a region that does not have a significant workforce from underrepresented racial groups, we are focused on improving.
 We believe that our flexible work approach and remote work practices will support our efforts to improve our workforce diversity.
-In 2022, 27% of our new hires were women and 10% identified as being part of a historically marginalized racial group.
+In 2023, 18% of our new hires were women and 8% identified as part of a historically marginalized racial group.

 For information on the diversity breakdown of our Board of Directors, see Corporate Governance.